 Minicabs must be booked through a licensed minicab office either in person, by phone or by app.
 Radio Taxis is a popular service to use.

-For your safety, when you book they provide you with the vehicle registration, drivers first name, and the driver’s private hire licence number.
+For your safety, when you book they provide you with the vehicle registration, drivers first name, and the driver’s private hire license number.
 If these details do not match, do not get in the car.
 Also for your safety, the details of your drivers name and vehicle, along with your journey are recorded.

 Minicabs are not allowed to pick up non-booked fares.
 If you need a ride in a hurry, you can hail a black cab from the side of the street.
 Taxis will have ‘For Hire’ lights lit on their roof if available.
 Alternatively, keep a look out for taxi stands.